PrincetonUniversity/monthly_sponsor_reports/README.md

 $ python monthly_sponsor_reports.py --start 2021-11-01 --end 2022-01-31
 ```

-It is normal to see warnings like this:
+It is normal to see warnings like the following during the dry run:

 ```
 ...